henry-stroud/wdi-project-2/README.md

 ## Future features

 At the moment the app is quite slow, due to the chaining of API calls.
 I think in order to make it faster I would do further research into an API that could provide all the data needed, rather than filtering through what ended up being four different APIs.
 If I had more time I would have liked to make the app more responsive on mobile.

+## Key Takeaways

+This was the first project I had done in a pair, and really showed me the value of team based cooperation in a sprint.
+I enjoyed the sharing of ideas, and especially pair-coding as having two minds working on the same problem helped enormously.
+I also learned that Public APIs are all  different and unique, and all need to be studied and researched thoroughly before implementing.